Skip to main content

 ]

-These highly structured facts are then stored in the LTSM, complete with their vector embeddings, making them immediately available for semantic retrieval in future conversations.
+These structured facts get stored in the LTSM, complete with vector embeddings, making them immediately available for semantic retrieval in future conversations.

 The Continuously Evolving AI

-With both the SummaryProcessor and CriticalInfoProcessor working in concert, our AI system becomes truly dynamic.
-Every conversation doesn’t just pass; it contributes.
+With both the SummaryProcessor and CriticalInfoProcessor working in concert, the system becomes truly dynamic.
+Every conversation contributes.
 Summaries enrich the general knowledge graph, while critical facts build a detailed, evolving profile of the user.
-This means the AI isn’t just remembering; it’s learning.
-The more you interact with it, the more personalised, contextually aware, and effective it becomes.
-This is the promise of Context Engineering fully realised.

 What’s Next?
 The Window into the Mind

-We’ve built a truly intelligent, self-improving AI system.
-Now, how do we interact with it?
-How do users (and developers) peer into its sophisticated memory and control its functions?
-In our final instalment, we’ll take a tour of the Command-Line Interface (CLI), showcasing how it provides a direct window into the AI’s mind and its powerful capabilities.
-Get ready for the grand tour!
+We’ve built a self-improving AI system.
+Now, how do we actually interact with it?
+How do users (and developers) peer into its memory and control its functions?